solomon-b/blog.cofree.coffee/markdown/2024-07-02-lensy-moore.md

 ## Tensor Product

-This encoding is cute but we can take it a bit further. `Poly` has infinite monoidal structures, and 5 notable ones.
+`Poly` has infinite monoidal structures, and five notable ones.
 Of those five is the parallel product aka `tensor` aka `_⊗_` which is particularly useful when working with wiring diagrams.

 ``` Agda
 infixr 7 _⊗_